 Gongbi (工笔)is the strict discipline that produces life-like content, which can be further broken down into baimiao (白描) meaning ‘ink only’ and chongcai (重彩) meaning ‘with color pigments’ layered on top of ink.
-Xieyi (写意), on the other hand, pays more attention to ambiance, with the artist often adding poetry to the composite picture.
+Xieyi (写意), on the other hand, pays more attention to the ambiance, with the artist often adding poetry to the composite picture.

 Artist from the Song and Qing Dynasties

-Some famous brush painting masters include Fan Kuan (范寬) from the Song Dynasty period, whose take on mountains are so impressive that he made it to Life Magazine’s “100 People Who Made the Millennium” list.
+Some famous brush painting masters include Fan Kuan (范寬) from the Song Dynasty period, whose take on mountains is so impressive that he made it to Life Magazine’s “100 People Who Made the Millennium” list.
 Shi Tao (石涛) from the Qing Dynasty period, was pioneering in capturing nature; and Qi Baishi (齊白石) whose work spanned the Qing Dynasty to the modern period, was a prolific genius whose whimsical objects traveled from the figurative to the abstract.

 Contemporary Chinese Art